 Two themes will run throughout the course: 1) aligning the design and management of processes with the goals of the health care system and 2) managing variability.
 In health care, the first theme is crucial but complex, for the system's goals may be multidimensional.
 The second theme is also particularly challenging, for health care systems are faced with variability generated by fluctuations in customer demands, treatment times, patient expectations and preferences, and patient willingness or ability to participate in treatment.
 Specific concepts and tools in the course include process flow analysis, the theory of constraints, queueing/congestion analysis, quality improvement, and capacity management.

 Managing modern health care organizations is a complex ordeal, more so in a time of health care reform.
-This course follows on the work done in previous courses, especially the Clinical Microsystems course, and it anticipates what will come in the Management of Organization Change and the Strategy for Health Care Organizations courses.
+This course follows on the work done in previous courses and it anticipates what will come in the Management of Organization Change and the Strategy for Health Care Organizations courses.

 Participants take the vantage point of a high-level manager in a health care system and understand how divisions, departments, and microsystems currently interact, and how they might.
 This course will explore all aspects of a health care organization that are necessary for success, from human resources to credentialing, from finance to supply management, and from union management to physician management in a voluntary staff model.
 In anticipation of health care reform, students will learn how team leadership, performance measurement, and incentive structures will have an impact on care delivery.
 The course draws heavily on the general management literature and uses cases to apply those ideas to health care organizations.